eterniter06/volnoti/README.md

 Volnoti
 =========

+IMPORTANT: This branch is untested.
+It has not been checked what happens on passing invalid paths when displaying custom_icons, let alone handle an error.
+Proceed only if you understand the consequences.
+The affected section can be found in daemon.c in the most recent commit.

 Volnoti is a lightweight volume notification daemon for GNU/Linux and other POSIX operating systems.
 It is based on GTK+ and D-Bus and should work with any sensible window manager.
 The original aim was to create